Archaic

 A website for my hometown

-The Village of Carthage, New York is the town where I grew up.
-It's small and mostly uninteresting, but it needs a great website for its community to stay informed.
-And there are a wide variety of users, from those just trying to stay up to date, the community event gurus, and the local politics followers.
-For this project, I was the sole designer, but I have my classmates and professors to thank for providing feedback and guidance.
+The Village of Carthage, New York is where I grew up.
+It's small and mostly uninteresting, but needs a great website for its community to stay informed with a wide variety of users, from those just trying to stay up to date, the community event gurus, and the local politics followers.

 Current Website

 The current website is lacking in clear navigation and consistency, understandably so for a small village.
-Accessibility problems like text in images and articles as PDFs were other things I immediately noticed.
+Accessibility issues like text in images and articles as PDFs are also concerns.

 Competition